 8.4.7 Table 16 below provides a summary of the potential impacts and associated mitigation measures which could be relevant to any future development within the allocation (excluding the potential Power Station site).
-The Table provides a summary of which of the potential impacts/ mitigation measures from the AA for the AAP could be of relevance to the northern part of the site, based on the information provided within the AAP there would be a need to determine whether further HRA is required (this would be dependent on the size and scale and nature of the proposed development).
+The Table provides a summary of which of the potential impacts/ mitigation measures from the AA for the AAP could be of relevance to the northern part of the site, based on the information provided within the AA for the AAP.
+However, for any development within the AAP there would be a need to determine whether further HRA is required (this would be dependent on the size and scale and nature of the proposed development).
 If further screening is required at the planning stage, this would need to confirm that the measures set out below are appropriate, and comply with Principle 5 of the AAP and Policy CDMP4 of the Local Plan.

-$^{^{}m 40}$ DTA Publications Limited (June 2016) The Habitats Regulations Assessment Handbook.
+&lt;sup>40 DTA Publications Limited (June 2016) The Habitats Regulations Assessment Handbook.